giacomocerre/EC_Euro2020_CaseStudy/data/README.md

 - ±3 if the hashtag expresses a position strongly against (+)/strongly in favor(-) of the act of kneeling,
 - ±1 if the hashtag is significant in that it is close to the motives of the faction opposed (+)/for(-) the gesture, but not specific on the issue of "kneeling"
 - 0 for neutral and/or irrelevant hashtags.

+## `pos.pkl`
+File that is used to generate the positions of the of the network without allowing the algorithm to change the orientation of the nodes each time.